 PRODUCTION AND RETENTION OF LOGGING DATA

-In order to satisfy the traceability requirements, software deployed in the Grid MUST include the ability to produce sufficient and relevant logging, and to collect logs centrally at a Site.
-The software SHOULD follow any security guidelines on logging defined by the Grid.
+In order to satisfy the traceability requirements, software deployed in the IT Infrastructure MUST include the ability to produce sufficient and relevant logging, and to collect logs centrally at a Resource Centre.
+The software SHOULD follow any security guidelines on logging defined by the e-Infrastructure.

-The level of the logging MUST be configured by all service providers, including but not limited to the Sites, to produce the required information which MUST be retained for a minimum of 90 days.
-Grid Security Operations MAY define longer periods of retention for specific services and/or operational requirements.
+The level of the logging MUST be configured by all Service Providers, including but not limited to the Resource Centres, to produce the required information which MUST be retained for a minimum of 90 days.
+Security Operations MAY define longer periods of retention for specific services and/or operational requirements.
 The logs MUST be collected centrally at the service provider level.

 IMPLEMENTATION

-The security architecture and software used in the Grid is under constant change.
-Grid Security Operations provides detailed requirements on the implementation of this policy.
+The security architecture and software used in the IT Infrastructure is under constant change.
+Security Operations provides detailed requirements on the implementation of this policy.
 Participants MUST abide by the detailed implementation instructions.

+REFERENCES